donejs/donejs/docs/guides/guide.md

 @highlight 1-2

-Then, add a `page` property on the `AppViewModel` and defines a rule for it in `src/app.js`:
+Then, add a `page` property on the `AppViewModel` and define a rule for it in `src/app.js`:

 @sourceref ../../guides/guide/steps/7-navigate/app.js
 @highlight 6,13